Affordable Tooth Bonding in Buford, GA

 Dental composites are not as durable or long lasting as porcelain veneers or crowns, but they are durable.
 With proper routine oral care, they can last for years.
 They may need to be retouched or replaced in the future.
 Dental composites are more susceptible to staining from foods and beverages, so special care should be taken to ensure long term success.

-Ask your dentist if dental bonding is right for you.
-Schedule a visit online, or give us a call at (678) 359-4707 today.
+Ask your dentist in Buford at Lanier Family and Cosmetic Dentistry if dental bonding is right for you.
+Schedule a dental exam online, or give us a call at (678) 359-4707 today.
+Dr. Alla Brown and Dr. Amanda Newberry have extensive experience providing excellent dental service in Gwinnett and Hall counties.